 Adobe websites and applications

 We collect information about how you use our websites and applications, including when you use a desktop product feature that takes you online (such as a photo syncing feature).
 We may collect information that your browser or device typically sends to our servers whenever you visit an Adobe website, or when an Adobe desktop product feature takes you online.
 For example, your browser or device may tell us your IP address (which may tell us generally where you are located) and the type of browser and device you used.
 When you visit an Adobe website, your browser may also tell us information such as the page that led you to our website and, if applicable, the search terms you typed into a search engine that led you to our website.
 Adobe may collect information about how you use our websites and applications by using cookies and similar technologies, and our servers may collect similar information when you are logged in to the website or application.
-Depending on the website or application, this information may be anonymous (for example, see the Adobe Product Improvement Program) or it may be associated with you.
+Depending on the website or application, this information may be anonymous (for example, see the Adobe Product Improvement Program) or it may be associated with you (for example, see the Creative Cloud FAQ).
 Learn more about the information that specific Adobe websites or applications may collect.
 Learn about your privacy choices regarding how we use this information.

 Adobe product activation and automatic updates